Ravil Maganov: Political views

-Shortly after the 2022 Russian invasion of Ukraine started, Lukoil's board of directors, headed by Maganov, issued a statement calling for a quick end to the conflict, describing it as a "tragedy" and expressed sympathy to its victims.
-He was a critic of Putin.
+Shortly after the Russian invasion of Ukraine started, Lukoil's board of directors, headed by Maganov, issued a statement calling for a quick end to the conflict, describing it as a "tragedy" and expressed sympathy to its victims.

 Death

 On 1 September 2022, Maganov allegedly "died after falling from a sixth-floor window at the Moscow Central Clinical Hospital".
 He had reportedly been hospitalized due to a heart attack.
 Lukoil acknowledged his death in a statement, saying Maganov "passed away following a severe illness".
 Some media have hypothesized a connection with other 2022 Russian businessmen mystery deaths.
-Russian state news agency TASS reported the death as a suicide and claimed that he had been taking anti-depressants.
+Russian state news agency TASS reported the death as a suicide and claimed that he had been taking antidepressants.
 Two people who knew Maganov well believe that it is unlikely that he committed suicide.
-Russian news site, Baza, which has close ties with the police suggested that Maganov may have fallen from a balcony while smoking.
+Russian news site Baza, which has close ties with the police, suggested that Maganov may have fallen from a balcony while smoking.
 It also claimed that CCTV footage was not available because cameras had been "turned off for repairs".
 President Vladimir Putin had visited the hospital to pay respects to Mikhail Gorbachev on the day of Maganov's death.